 Promises of free credit scores rarely pan out.
 You'll quickly find that companies advertising free scores intend to charge you sooner or later.
 But there are a few ways to get truly free scores—although sometimes you get what you pay for.
 Let's dig into your options below.

 Types of Credit Scores

-The most important score right now is the FICO score – it is the one lenders usually use for the most important loans (such as mortgages, auto loans, and credit cards).
+The most important score right now is the FICO score.
+This number is the one lenders usually use for the most important loans—such as mortgages, auto loans, and credit cards.
 Other scores, such as VantageScore, might become increasingly popular, but FICO scores are the most valuable scores.

-Any score can help you figure out if you have “good” or “bad” credit – if your score is high, then you’re doing well – and what factors might be hurting your score.
+Any score can help you figure out if you have “good” or “bad” credit.
+If your score is high, then you’re doing well.
+When you have a lower score you need to learn what factors might be hurting your score.
 However, the specific number you get might not be helpful unless you’re looking at a true FICO score.

 If lenders, based on your credit score, decide not to approve your loan (or decide to offer less favorable terms), they must provide the credit score they used.

 It’s easy to get a free credit score when you apply for a loan, but you may want to get the scoop more often.
 Some banks provide free FICO credit scores with monthly updates if you use their credit card.
 For example, Chase Slate customers can see a chart showing how their FICO score has changed over time.
 Your credit card company regularly checks your credit anyway (to see if you’re falling on hard times, or if they should increase your credit limit), so it’s easy for them to provide this service.

 Promotional Free Credit Scores